 We have a comprehensive reading strategy in school, beginning with phonics and early language to guided reading sessions, independent reading and shared reading sessions, aiming to create lifelong readers.

-As a school, we follow Letters and Sounds combined with the Read Write Inc phonics teaching programme.
-This ensures children have the prerequisite skills for phonics learning developed effectively by Letters and Sounds, pick up some aspects of Letters and Sounds not covered by Read Write Inc and then follow a structured phonics programme which is tracked and assessed to ensure all children make effective progress from starting point to an end point of being a confident, independent reader.
+As a school, we follow the Read Write Inc phonics teaching programme.
+This ensures children have the prerequisite skills for phonics learning developed effectively by following the Read Write Inc structured phonics programme which is tracked and assessed to ensure all children make effective progress from starting point to an end point of being a confident, independent reader.
 Phonics is taught daily in all EYFS and KS1 classes to targeted groups of children.
 Evidence of continued and consistent practice is manifest during continuous provision with indoor and outdoor phonics games, phonic games at playtime and during 1:1 reading time.

 As a school, we place a huge emphasis on independent reading and continuously keep our library stocked with new and exciting books for the children to read.
 As well as this, each classroom has an enticing reading area with a variety of fiction, non-fiction and poetry books for the children to read at their leisure.
 We believe independent reading is a crucial time where children can get lost in a book and enrich their passion for reading.

 In order to ensure children are reading age appropriate books, we have a tracking system in place where pupils are regularly assessed using Salford and Holborn Reading Tests and the Read Write Inc screening and matched accordingly to suitable texts to ensure a high level of challenge for all pupils.